redis/ioredis/README.md

 redis.pipeline().set('foo', 'bar').echo('k1', 'k2', 'a1', 'a2').exec();

 // If the number of keys can't be determined when define a command, you can just
-// omit the `numberOfKeys` property, and the first arguments will represents the
+// omit the `numberOfKeys` property, and the first argument will represents the
 // number of keys every time the custom command is invoked: redis.defineCommand('echoDynamicKeyNumber', {
   lua: 'return {KEYS[1],KEYS[2],ARGV[1],ARGV[2]}'